Skip to content

 Common Immersion formats

-Immersion is scoped around the organization's needs, delivery format, participant groups, reporting depth, and whether the engagement is remote, in-person, or multi-session.
+Immersion is scoped around the organization's needs, evidence requirements, delivery format, participant groups, reporting depth, and whether the engagement is remote, in-person, or multi-session.
+The formats below are common starting points, not fixed packages.

 Remote Diagnostic Immersion